How will the EU’s proposals to siphon money from energy companies to households work?

 Is there energy rationing?

-The bill proposes mandatory cuts of 5 per cent in energy use in the 3-4 hours each weekday when electricity demand peaks.
+The bill proposes mandatory cuts of 5 per cent in energy use in the three to four hours each weekday when electricity demand peaks.

 The rationale is that this prevents the use of gas plants, which are switched on to cope with surges.
 Therefore, it stops the high gas price from setting expensive rates for all electricity under the marginal price system.

-“We’re not asking people to sit in a freezing home or to share the bathwater,” Commission Vice President Frans Timmermans told journalists.
+“We’re not asking people to sit in a freezing home or to share the bathwater,” commission vice-president Frans Timmermans said.

 Will energy markets be fundamentally changed?

-Ireland’s commissioner McGuinness, Mairead, as financial services chief, is working on some quick fixes.
+Ireland’s commissioner Mairead McGuinness as financial services chief is working on some quick fixes.
 One is the development of a new gas benchmark to replace the Dutch TTF, to better reflect Europe’s increased use of liquefied natural gas instead of pipeline gas (EU imports of Russian pipeline gas have fallen to represent just 9 per cent of the bloc’s total use from 40 per cent).

 Big price swings on the gas markets have forced energy companies to hold huge cash reserves as collateral to make trades, forcing some to exit the market.
 To address this, there are plans to amend the rules on how much collateral companies must hold, and also introduce measures to limit intraday price volatility.